MagnusAlm/android_device_bq_krillin/README.md

 This branch is work in progress for building Nougat ROMS and TWRP recovery for BQ Aquaris E4.5.

-Most things work like phone calls, sms, mms, mobile data (with workaround), FM Radio, wifi, camera, wifi hotspot and adb.
+Most things work like phone calls, sms, mms, mobile data (with workaround, toggle airplane mode), FM Radio, wifi (also with hidden ssid), OTG, camera, wifi hotspot, mtp and adb.

-Not working that I know of: wifi with hidden ssid.

 ### Full Compilation guide ( I've only tested it on Xubuntu 17.10 and 18.04)